susuhahnml/asp-game-strategies/src/README.md

 #### ii.
 Run sanity tests

-For generic tests, we use the `pytest` pakage, which has its documentation [here](https://docs.pytest.org/en/latest/getting-started.html#install-pytest).
+For generic tests, we use the `pytest` package, which has its documentation [here](https://docs.pytest.org/en/latest/getting-started.html#install-pytest).

 To run all tests, use the following command: